TellAnAx/aquacultuR/CONTRIBUTING.md

 1. Create a new branch for your changes.
    - Use descriptive names like `art-gallery-feature` or `fix-chess-signup`
 2. Make your changes and test them locally with sample student data.
-   - Use the MongoDB extension to preview the included sample date.
 3. Push your branch and create a pull request.
+4. Assign a reviewer to your pull request.
-4. Wait for review and address any feedback.
+5. Wait for review and address any feedback.